-The new state-of-the-art Nassau County Police Department Center will serve as a regional training center for all Nassau County Police personnel, comprising nineteen village and city departments located throughout the county, as well as a wide array of state and federal law enforcement agencies.
+The new state-of-the-art David S. Mack Center for Training and Intelligence serves as a regional training center for all Nassau County Police personnel, comprising nineteen village and city departments located throughout the county, as well as a wide array of state and federal law enforcement agencies from across the country.

-Located on the grounds of Nassau Community College and overlooking the Meadowbrook Parkway, the state-of-the-art center will feature a new police training academy for cadets and in-service officers, academic and fitness areas, auditorium and lecture hall facilities, an intelligence bureau, emergency vehicle operations course (EVOC) and an indoor/outdoor tactical training “village” that allows for simulation and scenario-based training.
-Spectorgroup was contracted by the Nassau County Police Department Foundation to develop a forward-thinking design.
-The project team put forth a design centered on creating a modern and high-tech environment for training that remains flexible to seamlessly cater to the versatile needs of the County.
+Located on the grounds of Nassau Community College, the state-of-the-art center will feature a new police training academy for cadets and in-service officers, academic and fitness areas, auditorium and lecture hall facilities, an intelligence bureau, emergency vehicle operations course (EVOC) and an indoor/outdoor tactical training “village” that allows for simulation and scenario-based training.
+Spectorgroup executed a design centered on creating a modern and high-tech environment for training that remains flexible to seamlessly cater to the versatile needs of the County.
 The creative strikes a balance between hands-on-training structures and academic-style classrooms.
 Throughout the building, over-sized doors allow for vehicular access and stage-setting in the tactical zones.
 All design element present a sophisticated, forward-thinking design that also incorporates training uses.

 Highly visible from the Meadowbrook Parkway , the structure yields a strong and powerful message.
 The façade, featuring a combination of white panels and windows, presents and elegant sophistication evocative of an academic institution.
 Large slabs of pre-cast concrete featuring “NCPD” and the Nassau County Police Department shield, which will be lit up at night, designate this a constant beacon of law enforcement.